 Office of Diversity, Equity and Inclusion

-The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to promoting a culture that affirms the identities of all people and eliminate systemic barriers that impact the educational and professional advancement of students, staff and faculty, particularly those from historically underrepresented backgrounds.
+The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to eliminating systemic barriers that impact the educational and professional advancement of historically underrepresented students, staff and faculty to create a culture that affirms the identities of all people.
 By analyzing data, revising institutional policies and practices and offering a range of programs, trainings, services and resources, ODEI strives to attract and retain students and employees from diverse backgrounds and foster greater connections with our local community members and business partners.